 The Monash Law Prato Program is open to Monash Law undergraduate and postgraduate students and partner university students.

 Students will have the opportunity to be taught by academics from some of the partner universities listed below as well as staff from Monash University.
 Students may also sit alongside other students from the following partner universities.

-For 2018, the Faculty of Law welcomed students from the following partner universities:
+In 2020, the Faculty of Law will welcome students from the following partner universities:

 - Osgoode Hall, York University

 - Arizona State University